 9.1 In order to increase voice quality, only one microphone should be on (open) at a given time in the meeting room, and physically present participants are asked to speak close to (and in front of) the microphone.

-10 Guidelines for persons with disabilities or with specific needs
+10 Practical measures for persons with disabilities and persons with specific needs

+This clause presents practical measures to support equitable opportunities for participation.

+10.1 For meetings with remote participation (whether physical or fully virtual), captioning can be followed on the web-conference platform.

+10.2 Sign language may be made available upon request (subject to the availability of resources – see clause 10.3) in any ITU meeting and may be extended to the web conference platform.

-This clause makes reference to guidelines applying to remote participants with hearing or visual impairments, in particular.10.3 Persons with disabilities can flag their specific needs on the registration form that they have specific needs and later inform TSB of the nature of their specific needs (for example, captioning, sign language or web-conference platform features).
-Provision of specific facilities is done in accordance with resolves 3 of [PP Res.167].
+10.3 Persons with disabilities can flag their specific needs on the registration form that they have specific needs and later inform TSB of the nature of their specific needs (for example, captioning, sign language or web-conference platform features).
+Provision of specific facilities is done in accordance with budgetary availability (see resolves 3 of [PP Res.167]).

+10.4 Web-conference platforms selected by ITU include accessibility features (e.g. screen reader support, adjustable color and font size, keyboard) for persons with disabilities and persons with specific needs.

+10.5 At the beginning of a session, participants will be informed of the accessibility features available on the web-conference platform used for the meeting.

-10.1 Guidelines for users with hearing or visual impairments are available from the Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF).
+10.6 Guidelines for users with hearing or visual impairments are available from the Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF).

-10.2 Requirements and good practice for supporting remote participation in meetings for all are contained in [FSTP-ACC-RemPart].
+10.7 Requirements and good practice for supporting remote participation in meetings for all are contained in [FSTP-ACC-RemPart].
 Guidelines for accessible meetings are contained in [FSTP-AM].
+An overview of remote captioning services is contained in [FSTP-ACC-RCS].

 _______________________